 The town was built for the workers engaged in the construction of the Ignalina Nuclear Power Plant.
 People were recruited from the whole of the Soviet Union.
 This planned migration is a clear feature of the town.
-There are 43 different nationalities represented in the city.
+43 different nationalities are represented in the city.
 Russian is the first language of the vast majority of town population.
 19.776 population with increasing elderly segment and very high education.
 The population has declined two times in the last 40 years.
 The informal education institutions engage kids in various activities with extreme success up until they turn 16, then the engagement rate drops from 99.8% to 21%.

 Furthermore, issue of identity is very strong.
-The sense of belonging was lost after the fall of Soviet Union and the joining of EU, the sense of belonging is lost.
-People identify more with European citizenship than a Lithuanian one.
-There is no Lithuanian culture.
-Young people don’t plan to stay in Visaginas.
-The cultural sector is very much centralized and lacks innovation.
-The classical institutions such as the library, cultural centre and theatre get all the resources and funding from the state and the soft processes are not able to strive in this controlled environment.
+The sense of belonging was lost after the fall of Soviet Union and the joining of EU.
+People identify more as “Europeans” than as “Lithuanians”.
+Closely related to this, there is no Lithuanian culture, the cultural sector is very much centralised and lacks innovation.
+The classical institutions such as the library, cultural centre and theatre get all the resources and funding from the state.
+Soft processes are not able to strive in this controlled environment.
 The municipality understands, that people should be involved in the production of cultural events, but on the national level the need is not identified.
-On a national level, Visaginas is more identified with a sports function due to the closeness to the nature, lake and empty facilities, but this clearly ignores the intellectual property and potential of the local community.
+On a national level, Visaginas is more identified with a sports function due to the closeness to the nature, lake and empty facilities.
+But this clearly ignores the intellectual property and potential of the local community.

 Visions and aims:

-Lena Buško – Director of Ignalina NPP Region Business and Tourism information centre expresses, that their vision and aim is to repurpose the Ignalina Power plant into a data centre.
-The aim is to inspire businesses to come to Visaginas, and to give the younger people reason to stay here or return back.
-Visaginas is a slow city and that could be an asset to attract people who can work remotely and would like to enjoy a green and slow life as well as the cheap rent and spaces for workshops etc.
+Lena Buško – Director of Ignalina NPP Region Business and Tourism information centre – expresses that their vision is to repurpose the Ignalina Power plant into a data centre.
+The aim is to inspire businesses to relocate to Visaginas, and to give the younger people reason to stay here.
+Visaginas is a slow city, and this could be an asset to attract people who work remotely and wish like to enjoy a green and slow life, as well as the cheap rent and spaces for workshops etc.

 Cultural planning approach: